T-cell receptor: Antigen discrimination

 Each T cell expresses clonal TCRs which recognize a specific peptide loaded on a MHC molecule (pMHC), either on MHC class II on the surface of antigen-presenting cells or MHC class I on any other cell type.

 A unique feature of T cells is their ability to discriminate between peptides derived from healthy, endogenous cells and peptides from foreign or abnormal (e.g. infected or cancerous) cells in the body.
 Antigen-presenting cells do not discriminate between self and foreign peptides and typically express a large number of self-derived pMHCs on their cell surface and only a few copies of any foreign pMHC.
 For example, cells infected with HIV have only 8–46 HIV-specific pMHCs, compared with 100,000 total pMHCs, per cell.

 Because T cells undergo positive selection in the thymus, there is a non-negligible affinity between self-pMHC and the TCR.
-Nevertheless, the T-cell receptor signalling should not be activated by self-pMHC so that endogenous, healthy cells are ignored by T cells.
+Nevertheless, the T-cell receptor signaling should not be activated by self-pMHC so that endogenous, healthy cells are ignored by T cells.

 However, when these very same cells contain even minute quantities of pathogen-derived pMHC, T cells must get activated and initiate immune responses.
 The ability of T cells to ignore healthy cells but respond when these same cells express a small number of foreign pMHCs is known as antigen discrimination.

 To do so, T cells have a very high degree of antigen specificity, despite the fact that the affinity to the peptide/MHC ligand is rather low in comparison to other receptor types.
 The affinity, given as the dissociation constant (Kd), between a TCR and a pMHC was determined by surface plasmon resonance (SPR) to be in the range of 1–100 μM, with an association rate (kon) of 1000 -10000 M−1 s−1 and a dissociation rate (koff) of 0.01 -0.1 s−1.
 In comparison, cytokines have an affinity of KD = 10–600 pM to their receptor.

-It has been shown that even a single amino acid change in the presented peptide that affects the affinity of the pMHC to the TCR reduces the T cell response and cannot be compensated by a higher pMHC concentration.
-A negative correlation between the dissociation rate of the pMHC-TCR complex and the strength of the T cell response has been observed.
+It has been shown that even a single amino acid change in the presented peptide that affects the affinity of the pMHC to the TCR reduces the T-cell response and cannot be compensated by a higher pMHC concentration.
+A negative correlation between the dissociation rate of the pMHC-TCR complex and the strength of the T-cell response has been observed.
 That means, pMHC that bind the TCR for a longer time initiate a stronger activation of the T cell.